communitybridge/docs/project-control-center-pre-release/tools/insights/connecting-wiki.md

 2.The Disable Instrumentation dialog box appears.
 Click **Keep Data** to disable Jira account.

-## Deleting Jira Account
+## Deleting Wiki Account

-You can delete the connected Jira account permanently.
+You can delete the connected Wiki account permanently.
 Deleting a Jira account will remove all the configured data.

 To delete the Jira account, perform the following: